h1meji/fusion-plus/README.md

 > Use at your own risk.
 I am not responsible for any bans or other consequences resulting from the use of this cheat.

 ## How to inject
-Use a trusted DLL injector like [Process Hacker](https://processhacker.sourceforge.io/) or [Xenos](https:://github.com/DarthTon/Xenos) to inject the cheat into Lunar Client.
+Use a trusted DLL injector like [Xenos](https://github.com/DarthTon/Xenos) or [Process Hacker](https://processhacker.sourceforge.io/) to inject the cheat into Lunar Client.
 Press `Insert` to open the menu once it is injected.
 > [!NOTE]
 > I am planning to build a dedicated injector specifically for *Fusion+*.